An easy vegan baked risotto drenched in a delicious fresh pesto sauce! This is the perfect recipe for summertime evenings.

-This simple pea risotto is topped with roasted asparagus and drenched in pesto sauce, so you have the contrast of the creamy rice, the zingy pesto, and the chewy asparagus keeping life interesting for you.
+The uniform texture of risotto is the main reason that many find it disappointing as a complete meal.
+So let’s try to mix it up today.
+We have a very simple pea risotto that is topped with roasted asparagus and then drenched with flavorful fresh pesto.
+Not every bite is the same!
+You have the contrast of the creamy rice, the zingy pesto, and the chewy asparagus keeping life interesting for you.

 The risotto itself is kept very plain, except for the addition of a head of roasted garlic which is stirred in at the end.
-This adds a little something, without overpowering it.
+This adds a little something, but for the most part, there isn’t a lot of flavor in the risotto and the pesto topping is where it’s at.

 Since this is a vegan recipe, you will note that the pesto sauce doesn’t contain any cheese.
 Add some if you like, but again, I don’t think it needs it.
 I like to keep the basil and lemon flavors center stage here.